dmnd/octopress/source/_posts/2011-11-15-speed-up-your-app-engine-dev-server-with-an-apache-reverse-proxy.markdown

 # Easy access to app engine dev server
 127.0.0.1   khanacademy.local
 {% endcodeblock %}

+This allows you to access your dev server via something other than localhost, which is needed for the virtual host to work.
+If you don't already have `--address=0.0.0.0` as a parameter to `dev_appserver.py` [you will need to add this](http://code.google.com/appengine/docs/python/tools/devserver.html#Command_Line_Arguments).

+Also, Apache needs to be enabled - the easiest way to do this is to go to Sharing under System Preferences and check the "Web Sharing" item.
+If you already have it enabled, you may need to clear and check it again to force a restart.
+If it doesn't start, check your config syntax with `apachectl -St`.

 This setup should work on OS X Lion.
 Small changes might be needed for other OSes.
 If you had to tweak anything, mention it in the comments.